BSc / Guided Research: Prediction of long-term cognitive outcome in Stroke patients using machine learning

 1. Prior experience and good understanding in machine learning and statistics.

-2. Good programming skills in python (and pytorch).
+2. Very good programming skills in python (and pytorch).

 3. Interest in medical imaging